alekhyapinnamaneni/Machine_Learning/README.md

 ## Portfolio 2: Linear Models
 This assignment involved exploring and fitting linear models to two datasets.
 This [pdf](./Portfolio2-Linear_Models/Regression.pdf) shows the code for fitting three different types of linear regression models to a data set about traffic volume.
 This [pdf](./Portfolio2-Linear_Models/Classification.pdf) shows how to fit a logistic regression model and a naive bayes model to a data set about a population of adults.

+## Portfolio 3: ML Algorithms From Scratch
+This assignment involved implementing the [Logistic Regression](./Portfolio3-ML_Algorithms_From_Scratch/LogReg.cpp) and [Naive Bayes](./Portfolio3-ML_Algorithms_From_Scratch/NaiveBayes.cpp) algorithms from scratch on the [titanic data set](./Portfolio3-ML_Algorithms_From_Scratch/titanic_project.csv).
+Read this report to learn more about both of these programs.